eXascaleInfolab/clubmark/README.md

 `/opt/pycabem` or any other local directory denotes the place where the benchmarking results and traces are stored, which can be the same as `` `pwd` ``.
 See also [Docker cheat sheet](https://coderwall.com/p/2es5jw/docker-cheat-sheet-with-examples).

-See the [Usage](#usage) section to learn more about the benchmark execution and resutls structure.
+See the [Usage](#usage) section to learn more about the benchmark execution and results structure.

 ### Direct Deployment